tulane-cmps6610-fall-2025/problem-set-02-areenkh/answers.md

 **Effect.**
 - The next population size is at most `⌈n/2⌉` (one kept per pair).
-- The *trict white majority is preserved: in an accusing pair we remove at least one black, in a "both-say-white" pair we keep one from WW or BB, which does not flip the inequality `W > B`.
+- The strict white majority is preserved: in an accusing pair we remove at least one black, in a "both-say-white" pair we keep one from WW or BB, which does not flip the inequality `W > B`.

 Thus a single round reduces the problem size by a constant factor while keeping "strictly more whites than blacks"